shivannis/xandr-docs-public/xandr-docs/articles/monetize/resubmit-creatives-for-adx-auditing.md

 ---
 title: Microsoft Monetize - Resubmit Creatives for Google Ad Manager Auditing
-description: Learn how You can easily resubmit your rejected creative to Google Ad Manager so that it can be re-audited in this page. ms.date: 10/28/2023
+description: Learn how You can easily resubmit your rejected creative to Google Ad Manager so that it can be re-audited. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Resubmit creatives for Google ad manager auditing
+# Microsoft Monetize - Resubmit creatives for Google Ad Manager auditing

 You may receive a rejection reason directly from Google's API if your creative is rejected by Google Ad Manager.
 You can easily resubmit your